pullashradha/Word-Matches/README.md

 ## Known Bugs

-* The sentenceArray does not split words attached to characters if there is no space between them.
+* The sentence does not split words attached to characters if there is no space between them.
 Code cannot count instances of a word in the sentence if there is a character directly before and after the word.

 ## Specifications